 I have come to believe that Ariadne is about more than just the hero and the labyrinth.
 She was – and is – an incredible woman who demonstrated her resiliency by reinventing her life as needed to keep up with her circumstances.
 Never forget that she saved more people than just Theseus!

-I have had an amazing and grace-filled life, and in the lead-up to this, my 60th, birthday, I have become more and more aware of the wonderful people who have been part of it and who[…]
+I have had an amazing and grace-filled life, and in the lead-up to this, my 60th, birthday, I have become more and more aware of the “Hearts of Gratitude”

 Merry Blessings from my heart and hands to you and yours!